What should I do after an auto accident?

 - Stop your car, put on your hazard lights and get help for the injured.

-- If there are injuries or property damage, ask someone to call the police or highway patrol.
+- If there are injuries or property damage, call the police or highway patrol.

 - Provide police with the information they require.
 Ask the investigating officer where to obtain a copy of the police report.
 You will probably need it.

 - Write down the following items: